antonioreuter/companyAdmin/README.md

 - In the first screen I did not implement the client side pagination, however this functionality is supported by the Web API.

-- I decide to use an embedded database in memory.
+- I decided to use an embedded database in memory.

 - I did not implement tests on client side, even though you can find a few of them in the backend.